-The first cohort of the National Youth Folk Ensemble is made up of 17 talented young folk musicians who play fiddle, flute, accordion, melodeon, cello, viola, guitar, harp and uilleann pipes.
+The first cohort of the National Youth Folk Ensemble was made up of 17 talented young folk musicians who play fiddle, flute, accordion, melodeon, cello, viola, guitar, harp and uilleann pipes.

-The first residential course for the National Youth Folk Ensemble took place at Halsway Manor in October 2016 and it was a great success!
-Watch this film to find out more.
+The first meeting took place at Halsway Manor and it was a great success!

 The young musicians travelled to Somerset from all over England and spent 5 days learning from and making music with tutors Sam Sweeney, Rob Harbron, Miranda Rutter, Saul Rose, Becky Price and Ben Nicholls.

 The Ensemble members created music in small groups and as a full band, had one-to-one sessions on their instruments, wrote compositions, discovered repertoire in English tune books, performed to each other, danced in a ceilidh and had a taster session in morris dancing!
 They got to know each other musically and socially and began to create musical arrangements for their first public performances in 2017.

 The National Youth Folk Ensemble's debut performance took place at The Met on Friday 17 February 2017.
 The Ensemble supported traditional trio Leveret, who had also tutored the young musicians during the intensive residential course at Waddow Hall.

 "Seventeen strong, the NYFE played as a unit and in smaller sections, but worked best and sounded marvellous in their full ensemble when the sweep and swell of strings from half the band really lifted and carried the tunes."
 Fatea Magazine